Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-6-kernels.md

 it allows multiple user programs to run at the same time while ensuring that none may interfere with other programs except through said abstractions.

-Ngnghm however had trouble distinguishing the kernel from any other program based on my description.
+Ann however had trouble distinguishing the kernel from any other program based on my description.
 The notion of kernel, like most concepts of Human computer systems, was too artifact-oriented and didn't fit the grid of interaction-oriented Houyhnhnm computing systems.
 "What is it that a kernel _does_?"
-Ngnghm asked me;
+Ann asked me;
-when he'd know that, he could tell me how their systems implement analogous _interactions_.
+when she'd know that, she could tell me how their systems implement analogous _interactions_.
 And then I was at loss to distinguish exactly what kinds of interaction a kernel does that other pieces of software don't.